W80 (nuclear warhead): Early development

 The Los Alamos National Laboratory began development on the W80 in June 1976, with the brief of producing a custom weapon for the cruise missiles then under construction.
 The basic design was derived from the B61.
-The main design differences are presumably a smaller secondary producing only 150 ktTNT yield (the B61 producing a maximum of 170 ktTNT in the tactical variants and 340 ktTNT in the strategic variants) and simplification of the design giving the weapon only two yield settings; 5 and 150 ktTNT.
+The main design differences are presumably a smaller secondary producing only 150 ktonTNT yield (the B61 producing a maximum of 170 ktonTNT in the tactical variants and 340 ktonTNT in the strategic variants) and simplification of the design giving the weapon only two yield settings; 5 and 150 ktonTNT.

 Production of the W80 mod 1 (W80-1) to arm the ALCM started in January 1979, and a number of warheads had been completed by January 1981 when the first low-temperature test was carried out.
 To everyone's surprise the test delivered a much lower yield than was expected, apparently due to problems in the TATB based insensitive high explosives used to fire the primary.
-This problem turned out to affect several models of the B61-based line, and production of all weapons was suspended while a solution was worked on.
+This problem turned out to affect several models of the B61-based line, and production of all weapons was suspended until a solution was achieved.
 Production restarted in February 1982.